vapor-ware/synse-sdk/README.md

 ```

 ## License
-This SDK is licensed under the ____.
-See LICENSE.txt and NOTICE.txt for more information.
+This SDK is licensed under GPLv2.
+See [LICENSE](LICENSE) for more information.